lmcrean/Crocodile-Kingdom/README.md

   **As a player, I need to an engaging feedback loop that suggests how I'm doing as I play the game.**<i>
   - *the turn's left feature counts down after each turn*
     - when they player reaches 0 turns, the you lost modal appears
+    - it is visualised with a progress bar
   -  *if there's a match...*
      -  *the cards stay flipped over, allowing the player to see how many turns remain*
      -  *confetti appears when the player gets a match*
      -  *a positive "bell chime" plays*
      -  the crocodile reacts with a happy face
+        -  this reaction is selected from a random array of "Happy" reactions
   -  *if there's a mismatch...*
      -  *the cards flip back after a moment*
      -  *a buzz sound effect plays*
      -  the crocodile reacts with a suprised face
+        -  this reaction is selected from a random array of "Suprised" reactions
   - *when the player wins...*
     - a well done message appears with a trophy icon
     - a celebratory sound effect plays